opper-ai/hackathon/README.md

 - Build from a secure, compliant and European foundation.
 Opper is built for compliance: GDPR, SOC2, DORA, and EU-ready.
 Focus on value while we handle regulations.

-## Resources
-Go to [docs.opper.ai](docs.opper.ai) for all documentation and links to our repos and open sourced projects.

-Go to [opper.ai](opper.ai) to get a general idea of what Opper is and take a glance at what others are building with Opper.

-You can use Opper's API ([HTTP API Reference](https://api.opper.ai/docs)) or one of the SDKs:
-- Python: pip install opperai ([Git repo](https://github.com/opper-ai/opper-python))
-- Typescript: npm install opperai ([Git repo](https://github.com/opper-ai/opper-node))

 ## Contact us
 Join our community on Discord [Opper Community](https://discord.gg/N3RjGG7PBb).